hamzahik/wakanda-paas-doc/docs/application_dashboard.rst

 Graph's time-frame
 ==================

-You can configure the time frame of your graphs by setting a display window
+You can select a time frame for your graphs by setting a display window

 .. image:: images/6_graph_display_window.png
 	:align: center